-A. K. M. M. H. Mazumder and F. C. Lai School of Aerospace and Mechanical Engineering University of Oklahoma phone: 405-325-1748 e-mail: flai@ou.edu
+A. K. M. M. H. Mazumder, X.-B. Zhao[†], and F. C. Lai School of Aerospace and Mechanical Engineering University of Oklahoma phone: 405-325-1748 e-mail: flai@ou.edu

-Abstract-Earlier studies have shown that an electric field in the form of corona discharge can effectively produce air flow.
-It has also been shown that an electrohydrodynamic (EHD) gas pump can produce gas flows with a maximum velocity of 5 m/s.
-Its maximum performance of 35 L/s/W is better than that of conventional cooling fans used in personal computers.
-In this study, an EHD pump with two-stage, each stage with a 28 emitting electrodes, is tested for a wide range of operating voltages starting from the corona threshold voltage up to 28 kV for further improvement in its performance.
-To seek the relation between the pump performance and number of stages, the EHD gas pump is critically evaluated by experimental measurements and numerical simulations.
-The maximum performance of 34 L/s/W is achieved by using total 56 electrodes with 0.5 inch wide grounded plate in each stage.
+Abstract-Previous studies have shown that electric field in the form of corona wind can be used for gas pumping.
+It has also been shown that the maximal volume flow rate can be achieved by an optimal design and arrangement of electrodes involved.
+An earlier study has shown an electrohydrodynamic (EHD) gas pump with three configurations (4, 12, and 28 emitting electrodes) can produce air flows with a maximum velocity of 5 m/s.
+Its maximum performance of 35 L/s/W is better than most of the conventional cooling fans used in personal computers.
+In this study, an EHD pump with three different sizes of grounded plate (0.5, 1, and 2 inch wide, respectively) is tested for a wide range of operating voltages starting from the corona threshold voltage up to 28 kV for its effect on the pump performance.
+To seek the relation between the pump performance and sizes of grounded plate, the EHD gas pump is critically evaluated by experimental measurements and numerical simulations.
+The maximum performance of 25 L/s/W is achieved by using 0.5 inch wide grounded plate.